When you don’t see the value in your donor prospects, they don’t see the value in you.

 And yet, few NPO’s I’ve come to work with have acquired a strategy related to this pool of prospects and how to move them to a “sale”.
 Do you know the financial value of a lead for your organization?

 There are four ways you can capture prospects that are new to your organization.
-Let’s call them them our “First in the Door” prospects.
+Let’s call them our “First in the Door” prospects.
 These people have expressed an interest in you.
 It might not be as obvious as a lead saying “Hey, I like what you do, put me on your radar screen for a donation.”
 It probably is more common that they have attended an event, as a guest or a participant, had been present at a workshop or lecture, read your blog or newsletter, or maybe requested information on your program for a friend.
 I can think of a recent personal example of this.
-In January, my 80 year old father came to live with us and I contacted a not for profit senior housing and assistance group to learn more about their organization.
-While they sent it right away, no one from the group has since reached out or shared other information on their organization with me, even though we had chatted about the challenges of being a not for profit and their upcoming building campaign!
+In January, my 80-year-old father came to live with us and I contacted a not-for-profit senior housing and assistance group to learn more about their organization.
+While they sent it right away, no one from the group has since reached out or shared other information on their organization with me, even though we had chatted about the challenges of being a not-for-profit and their upcoming building campaign!
 I could be a terrific prospect for a donation, but I get the impression that they don’t value me as one.
-So, I’ll move focus my attention on another charity.
+So, I’ll move to focus my attention on another charity.

 To help you with those First in the Door prospects, here are four really solid things you should be doing to get them the information they require to build rapport:

 2) Blog.
 I can’t say this enough, blogging is a simple, inexpensive way to stay in front of your prospect pool and current donors.
-250 words takes under ten minutes to prepare but represents days of retention with your supporters.
+250 words take under ten minutes to prepare but represent days of retention with your supporters.
 You already know they are interested, keep them engaged with a regular flow of blog posts about your work.
 Again, stories, stories, stories.
 Include a call to action or a response mechanism for further information.
-Send your First in the Door prospect this blog, link in a follow up email to the one above.
+Send your First in the Door prospect this blog, link in a follow-up email to the one above.
 Ask them to sign up for future posts.

 Right about now you’re saying “Oy!!
 I don’t have time for all of this!!”
 You won’t have any time, at all, if you don’t do this, because these people whom you are currently ignoring will not be your donors in the coming months.
 And without donors, you’ll have no programs to offer.
 Ignoring your pipeline of prospects is putting your organization on ice, ignoring your financial future, and telling those people who have already said they are interested in you, that you don’t value them.
 They will leave, you can count on it.